A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Domain Restrictions in the Combinatorial Topology Framework

 \subsection{$D$ as a Simplicial Complex}

 We want to represent each profile (or even better, any subprofile) in $D$ with a simplex of the simplicial complex $N_{D}$.
 To illustrate how this representation works, suppose $X=\{w,x,y,z\}$ and $D$ is a domain that has $(xyz, xzy)$ as a subprofile.
 It is not hard to see that the profile $(xyz, xzy)$ is a subprofile of at most $16$ profiles in $D$ (one of them $(wxyz, xwzy)$ if this profile is in $D$).
 We represent $(xyz, xzy)$ with a triangle (a $2$-simplex) which is a face of at most $16$ different tetrahedra, one for each of the $16$ profiles possibly in $D$ having $(xyz, xzy)$ as a subprofile.
-This way of representing subprofiles and simplices defines bijections between collections of these objects, to see these bijections and the proofs that they work, see Appendix \ref{sec:appendix}.